rosulek/vamonos/guide/graph.md

 >     },

 * `edgeLabel` - lets you tell `Vamonos` to display an arbitrary edge attribute.
-The second element in the argument array is the default value of that attribute for new edges created in edit mode.
+It has a few options, but the simplest is to just give it the name of the attribute you want to see.

 > Javascript:
 >
->     edgeLabel: [ "w", 1 ],
+>     edgeLabel: "w",

 * `colorEdges` - is a little trickier.
 You can apply a color when two